 "Major Life Activities" means functions such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.
 (24 CFR § 100.201.)

 The courts look to whether someone's condition substantially limits a major life activity in its corrected condition.
-Therefore, someone who is legally blind without glasses is not disabled if they are not impaired if they were to be fitted with glasses.
+Therefore, someone who is legally blind without glasses is not disabled if they are are fitted with glasses.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.